1964 in the Vietnam War: November

 A Vietnam working group of mid-level officials from the Departments of State and Defense and the CIA presented its analysis to the senior policymakers of the Johnson Administration.
 The working group identified three U.S. policy options: Option A was to continue the present policy and reject negotiations with North Vietnam until the situation in South Vietnam improved; Option B was much increased military pressure against North Vietnam until the insurgency in the South was defeated; Option C called for a continuation of present policy but with gradually increased military pressure against the North with no firm position for or against negotiations.
 Option C was favored by the policymakers.

 A South Vietnamese air assault in Quảng Nam Province killed 17 VC and captured 21.

 A VC mine derailed a train killing four railway workers.

+The ARVN 7th Division encircled the VC 514th and 267th Battalions near the hamlet of Ba Dua, 7km south of Cai Lay town.
+The attack started well, but the advance bogged down among deep canals bordered by fortified embankments from which the VC fought until escaping the cordon at night.
+ARVN losses were eight killed and 38 wounded.
+The allies reportedly killed 106 VC and estimated that the VC had evacuated another 20 to 30 dead.
+The ARVN also took 55 prisoners, 18 suspects, and a handful of weapons.